Israeli Labor Party: Opposition and comeback (1977–2001)

-Rabin's decision to advance peace talks with the Palestinians to the point of signing the Oslo Accords led to his assassination by Yigal Amir in 1995.
-Peres decided to call early elections in 1996 to give him a mandate for advancing the peace process.
-However, his ploy failed; although Labor won the most seats in the Knesset election, he lost to the election for Prime Minister to Benjamin Netanyahu following a wave of suicide bombings by Hamas.
-Netanyahu and Likud were thus able to form the government.
+Following Rabin’s assassination, Shimon Peres became prime minister and called early elections in 1996 to seek a mandate for advancing the peace process.
+Although Labor won the most seats in the Knesset, Peres lost the direct election for prime minister to Benjamin Netanyahu, after a series of suicide bombings by Hamas.
+Netanyahu and Likud subsequently formed the government.

-With his coalition falling apart, Netanyahu decided to call early elections in 1999.
-Ehud Barak won the internal primaries, and was nominated as the Labor candidate for Prime Minister.
-Meanwhile, the party entered an electoral alliance with Meimad and Gesher called One Israel.
-Barak won the Prime Minister election, whilst One Israel won the Knesset elections, albeit with only 26 seats.
+One Israel

-Barak started by forming a 75-member coalition, together with Shas, Meretz, Yisrael BaAliyah, the National Religious Party, and United Torah Judaism.
+In 1999, as his coalition weakened, Netanyahu called early elections.
+Labor, now led by Ehud Barak, formed an electoral alliance with Meimad and Gesher under the name One Israel.
+Barak won the prime minister election, while One Israel won 26 Knesset seats.
+He established a coalition of 75 members with Shas, Meretz, Yisrael BaAliyah, the National Religious Party, and United Torah Judaism.
 The coalition with religious parties (NRP, Shas, and UTJ) caused tensions with the secularist Meretz, who quit the coalition after a disagreement with Shas over the authority of the Deputy Education Minister.
-The rest of the parties left before the Camp David 2000 summit.
+Other parties subsequently left before the 2000 Camp David summit.